Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Incidentally, the ranch in Brackettville was bought by John C. Hagee Royalty Trust, whose trustee is Hagee's brother-in-law Scott Farhart, "The property includes the Hagee-owned LaFonda Ranch, which has its own private airstrip, where televangelist and Hagee friend Kenneth Copeland landed his aircraft for a weekend of hunting rare exotic game".
 [05l ]

 John Hagee and family seems to have downgraded - some.
-They now live in what is described as "spacious two-story single-family home" on Sherborne Lane in San Antonio, TX.
+They now live in what is described as "spacious two-story single-family home" in San Antonio, TX.

 Spacious?
 I'll say!